 When we first experience loss, our support networks rally around us.
-For carrying to term families, the period from diagnosis through the carrying to term journey, and into the bereavement period following loss is often well supported.
+For carrying-to-term families, the period from diagnosis through the carrying-to-term journey, and into the bereavement period following loss is often well supported.

 But as weeks go by, supporters begin to stop bringing meals or checking in.
 Eventually, they stop talking about the baby or babies at all.
-This passage of time and decrease in support can be incredibly painful for parents who are still deeply affected and actively grieving a baby loss.
+This passage of time and decrease in support can be incredibly painful for parents who are still deeply affected and actively grieving a baby’s loss.
 It is one of many secondary losses.

 Months pass, parents return to work, and by the world’s standards, the parents are “living again.”
 But there is a big difference between living and surviving.
-Supporters can help by recognizing that grieving a baby loss continues even as parents attempt to, or appear to move on with living.
+Supporters can help by recognizing that grieving a baby’s loss continues even as parents attempt to, or appear to move on with living.

 For the first year, bereaved parents are simply surviving.
 The mere act of breathing and putting one foot in front of the other feels like a marathon.
 Though they are alive, it can be a struggle to truly live in a world without their baby or babies.

-Though it may seem to you, after time has passed, these families have healed, it is important to remember that they never truly stop grieving.
+Though it may seem to you after time has passed, these families have healed, it is important to remember that they never truly stop grieving.
 The acuteness of the primary loss may have faded.
 Parents may talk about the experience less, or cease asking for support altogether.